kusumotoa/wiki-work/How-to-Contribute.md

 5. Check the right side `Target Membership` for new source file.
 Change to `Public` (If you add private APIs, change to `Private`)
 6. Click on the top `SDWebImage.xcodeproj`.
 Goto the `Build Phase` tab
 7. Choose `SDWebImage static` target's `Copy Headers` build phase, add your new header into the file list
-8. Open `SDWebImage.h`, add one new line `#import <SDWebImage/XXX.h>` with your class header name
+8. Open `SDWebImage.h`, add one new line `#import <SDWebImage/XXX.h>` with your class header name (If you add private APIs, don't do this)

 <img src="https://user-images.githubusercontent.com/6919743/65586966-a282c880-dfb7-11e9-9ae0-364393bedef0.jpg" width=960 />

 Then all things done for adding new source file.
 These source file is available in all 4 CocoaPods/Carthage/SwiftPM/Manual install ways.

 Since our demo use CocoaPods's development Pod feature.
-After adding new source file, if you need to see it on our demo.  remember to re-run `pod install` again, and open `SDWebImage.xcworkspace`.
-For source file modification you don't need to re-run this.
+After adding new source file, if you need to see it on our demo.  remember to re-run `pod install` again, then open `SDWebImage.xcworkspace`.

+For source file modification only changes, you don't need to re-run `pod install`.

+Tips: Xcode 11's New Build System seems cause cache issue when using CocoaPods.
+If you find your code changes does not take effect, you can try clean build again.
+Or, you can try to switch to Legacy Build System.

 ## Unit Test
 SDWebImage provide unit test to ensure function.
 After you change all your code.
 You should run unit test to see if the test passed.